morningspace/capabilities-shim-gitops/docs/using-crossplane-in-gitops-2.md

 The Crossplane `CompositeResource` (XR) or `CompositeResourceClaim` (XRC) resource is essentially equivalent to the `values.yaml` file in Helm.
 Just like `values.yaml`, XR/XRC is aimed to extract the configurable settings out of the original resources for people to consume.

 As an example, in our demo project, there is also a folder including all manifests used to provision the demo application using Helm.
-If we look at the `values.yaml` inside the folder, we will see it is very similar to the `CompositeResourceClaim` resource that we defined above:
+If you look at the `values.yaml` inside the folder, you will see it is very similar to the `CompositeResourceClaim` resource that we defined as above:

 ```yaml
 metadata: